Syria

 Goal

-EDUCATION SYRIAN YOUTH - HELPING THE SYRIAN PEOPLE TO SURVIVE
+HELP THE SYRIAN PEOPLE SURVIVE

 Taking action in Syria